MANOJ-M-01/Terraform-Learn/README.md

 ### Terraform commands
 - `terraform init` initial
-- `terraform refresh` get the server state
+- `terraform refresh` get the currect state from the infrastructure
 - `terraform plan` view the plan
 - `terraform apply` apply the change
 - `terraform destroy` destroy the infrastructure